YimingQiao/Blitzcrank/README.md

 available in the core, but needs explicit new container metadata before use here.
 The default build still uses the original research encoder.

+The pinned core also provides an explicit branchless four-state decoder and optional speculative model/event encoding; see its `examples/fast_block.rs` and `benchmarks/SPEED_KERNELS.md`.
+These fixed-model kernel gains do **not** imply that this scalar conditional-model adapter now has those throughput numbers.

 Install Rust 1.88+, GCC/Clang and CMake 3.20+.
 Obtain the dependency revision named by `BLITZCRANK_DELAYED_CODING_REVISION` in the top-level CMake file; it may be a local development checkpoint until pushed.
 Nothing is downloaded by CMake.